bmeier01/Weather_2020/README.md

 # Introduction
 Being out running regularly during lockdown in April and May 2020, I felt this spring was particularly beautiful.
-To see how the 2020 weather compared to previous years or the average for these months, I downloaded data for the local weatherstation from MetOffice and created visualizations for minimium and maximum temperatures, hours of rain, and hours of sunshine.
+To analyse how the 2020 weather compared to previous years or the average for these months, I downloaded data for the local weatherstation from the MetOffice which encompasses weather records since 1957 and created visualizations for minimium and maximum temperatures, hours of rain, and hours of sunshine.

+# Results
+February 2020 was locally the wettest February since 1977, while April 2020 was dryier than average, similar in rainfall to 2017.